 Professor Dr. iur.
-Roza Pati, Professor of Law and Executive Director, Graduate Program in Intercultural Human Rights; Director, Human Trafficking Academy, St. Thomas University a) The Inter-American System of Human Rights Protection
+Roza Pati, Professor of Law and Executive Director, Graduate Program in Intercultural Human Rights; Director, Human Trafficking Academy, St. Thomas University

-Regional Systems of Human Rights Protection LLM 421 (LAW 421) 3 Credits
+Regional Systems of Human Rights Protection

+LLM 421 (LAW 421) 3 Credits

 This course will provide students with an introduction to the substantive norms of human rights in the inter-American, the European and the African systems of human rights protection, the main theoretical issues concerning the nature and scope of rights that appear in conventional instruments, and the diverse procedures available at the regional level for defense and protection of human rights.